costin-t/Php_clothes_site/README.md

 # Php_clothes_site

+An application specifically for the Data Warehousing and Business Intelligence course.
 The web application was developed using PHP, JavaScript, and HTML/CSS.
 To run the application, we utilized the XAMPP suite and Oracle Database.
 We had to use the oci8 extension for Oracle Database.